-The deconfined charges of the condensed color code give rise to outer logical operators of the code.
-Specifically, we regard physical string operators that transport deconfined charges over large non-trivial cycles of the lattice as the extensive outer logical operators.
-In the case of \( \mathcal{S}_\rx \) the outer logical operators are generated by the string operators for \( \ry \), \( \rz\), \( \gx \) and \( \bx \) charges.
-The inner logical operators for an instantaneous stabiliser group correspond to the string operators of the condensed charge.
-For \(\mathcal{S}_\rx \) this is a string operator for the \( \rx \) charges.
-Indeed, we can generate string operators for these charges by taking the products of red Pauli-$X$ edge terms that are included in \( \mathcal{S}_\rx\).
+The deconfined charges of the condensed color code give rise to logical operators of an instantaneous stabiliser group.
+Specifically, we regard physical string operators that transport deconfined charges over large non-trivial cycles of the lattice as the extensive logical operators.
+In the case of \( \mathcal{S}_\rx \) the logical operators are generated by the string operators for \( \ry \), \( \rz\), \( \gx \) and \( \bx \) charges.

+The edge terms for an instantaneous stabiliser group are stabilisers for the condensed code.
+They correspond to the string operators that transport the condensed charge.
+For \(\mathcal{S}_\rx \) this is a weight-two string operator that transports the \( \rx \) charges in the parent color code model.
+Indeed, we can generate longer string operators that transport these charges by taking the products of red Pauli-$X$ edge terms that are included in \( \mathcal{S}_\rx\).

-As deconfined charges of the condensed code are equivalent up to fusion with a condensed charge (see Sec.~\ref{sec:CondTheory}), so too we find that outer logical operators are equivalent up to multiplication by an inner logical operator, i.e., an element of the stabiliser group.
-For instance, the string operators \( \ry \) and \( \rz \) are equivalent up to multiplication by an inner logical operator; a stabiliser operator that is a string operator for \(\rx\).
-Likewise, string operators for \(\gx\) and \(\bx\) are equivalent up to multiplication by an inner logical operator that transports \(\rx\) charges.
-This is depicted Figs.~\ref{fig:FloquetCodeAnyonStrings}~{(a)} and~\textbf{(b)}.
+We can check that the deconfined charges of the condensed code are identified by fusion with a condensed charge at the microscopic level (see Sec.~\ref{sec:CondTheory}).
+We find that logical operators that are identified by condensation are equivalent up to multiplication by edge operators.
+We depict this equivalence for the case of the condensed code \( \mathcal{S}_\rx \) in Figs.~\ref{fig:FloquetCodeAnyonStrings}~(a) and~(b), where we show the equivalence between \( \ry \) and \( \rz \) operators, as well as equivalence between \(\gx\) and \(\bx\) operators, by multiplication with the edge operators that transport the condensed \( \rx \) charges.

-We can therefore equivalently regard string operators \( \ry \) and \( \rz \) as Pauli-$Z$ logical operators and \(\gx\) and \(\bx\) equivalently define Pauli-$X$ logical operators.
-Equivalently, as discussed previously in Sec.~\ref{sec:CondStabs}, we can identify the deconfined red bosons with, say, an electric charge of the toric code model $\ry \simeq \rz \equiv \e$, and similarly the two deconfined bosons that have a Pauli-$X$ label with a magnetic flux $\gx \simeq \bx \equiv \m$.
+We can therefore regard string operators \( \ry \) and \( \rz \) equivalently as Pauli-$Z$ logical operators, and \(\gx\) and \(\bx\) equivalently define Pauli-$X$ logical operators.
+Likewise, as discussed previously in Sec.~\ref{sec:CondStabs}, we can identify the deconfined red bosons with, say, an electric charge of the toric code model, $\ry \simeq \rz \equiv \e$, and, similarly, the two deconfined bosons that have a Pauli-$X$ label with a magnetic flux of the toric code; $\gx \simeq \bx \equiv \m$.

 Let us now look at how we transform between different instantaneous stabiliser groups in dynamically condensed color codes.
 We will concentrate on a single transformation to explain how the logical operators are modified under a transformation process, but we note that we can compile a long sequence of transformations of this type.
 Additionally, we will show how we detect error events from the weight-two check measurements.